 7) Book Covers

-Look at the cover for Twilight… it’s very dull.
-They say never judge a book by it’s cover and whoever designed the cover clearly believed this.
+Look at the cover for Twilight… It’s very dull.
+They say never judge a book by its cover and whoever designed that cover clearly believed this.
 Twilight has one very shit cover.
 Someone holding an Apple?
-I mean come on… it has nothing to do with the book from what i can see.
-But apparently it does have meaning… It’s Eve’s Apple from the Garden of Eden according to Meyer… which makes about as much sense as naming the book Twilight.
+I mean come on… It has nothing to do with the book from what I can see.
+But apparently it does have meaning… It’s Eve’s Apple from the Garden of Eden according to Meyer… Which makes about as much sense as naming the book Twilight.

-See… kind of cool right?
-All of those actually mean something to the book.
-That Teachers Last Lesson one is a murder story, like i said before ,and as you can see, the whole thing is packed with school symbolism… like the blood stained notebook and the pen.
-The cards as well have a significance to the plot.
-As for the other two… well one is the cover for the Dark Legend Novel.
-It used to be for something else but i thought it better for Dark Legend because i felt it had an epic, cool quality to it.
+See… All of those actually mean something to the book.
+That Teachers Last Lesson one is a murder story, like I said before ,and as you can see, the whole thing is packed with school symbolism… like the blood stained notebook and the pen.
+The cards, as well, have a significance to the plot.
+As for the other two… Well one is the (original) cover for the Dark Legend Novel.
+It used to be for something else but i thought it better for Dark Legend because I felt it had an epic, cool quality to it.
 And the other one?
-That’s for something that won’t come out for a long while but again it fits in with the story.
+That’s for something that won’t come out for a long while but again, it fits in with the story.

 SM 0-7 JPC

 Ahhh… Realism.
 It’s what makes the world go around.
 I try and ground everything in at least some basis of reality.
 Cythry, family seat of the Morfassons may be in a fictional valley but if you follow the directions in the book you will find yourself in a very similar place.
-And lets not forget that Rebels is set in 1977… and in Harlem.
-Two places which i have never been.
-Now the temptation would be to make it all up… but these days there is no excuse for that.
-So i’ve been writing by using a combination of Wikipedia, Google Street View, Google Maps and an outdated New York Guidebook… so far i think that it’s worked.
+And lets not forget that Rebels is set in 1977… And in Harlem.
+Two places which I have never been.
+The temptation would have been to make it all up but these days there is no excuse for that.
+So I’ve been writing by using a combination of Wikipedia, Google Street View, Google Maps and an outdated New York Guidebook… So far I think that it’s worked.